actonmass/actonmass.org/_issues/immigration.md

     text: Absolutely not!
 There are already plenty of sanctuary jurisdictions across the nation, and studies have found that sanctuary jurisdictions are actually safer than comparable non-sanctuary jurisdictions.
-  - title: Won’t Trump cut off funding to sanctuary jurisdictions?
-    text: >
-      Unlikely.
-Trump has ordered that federal funds be withheld from sanctuary jurisdictions, but he probably doesn’t have this power.
-Its constitutionality is being challenged in court, and a federal court issued a temporary nationwide halt against enforcement of the order.
-So it looks like the threat to cut funding is an empty one.

-      And, the “Sanctuary” status that they would like to punish is VERY specific, and Safe Communities does not conform to those features.
-So, there’s zero worry here.
 references:
   - key: "1"
     title: Cramer, Maria, “ICE arrested 7 people as they sought permanent status in